alfa23/pp04-xbox-anticipator/README.md

 Colours utilised were chosen with the **60:40:10 rule** in mind

-  • 60% Background/Primary - **#fffafa** *Snow* was chosen as a clean and calm alternative to white.
-Taken from *Original Xbox Green* list of Intermediately Related colours.
+  • 60% Background/Primary - **#f8f8f8** *Guyabano* was chosen as a light, clean and calm alternative to white.
+Taken from *Original Xbox Green* list of Distantly Related Related colours.

   • 40% Body Text/Secondary: **#0e7a0d** *Original Xbox Green* chosen as it's a strong, brand-specific colour, which is familiar to Xbox users.
 Colour hex value referenced from: https://encycolorpedia.com/0e7a0d.